October 9, 2020 & October 16, 2020

 Please direct any questions you have to email@example.com.

 Space is limited.
 To be eligible to attend the Preview Weekend, individuals must:

 - Be United States citizens, permanent residents, or DACAmented students.

-- Intend to apply to Physics/Applied Physics PhD programs in Fall 2018 or Fall 2019 with the intention of matriculating into a Physics/Applied Physics PhD program in Fall 2019 or Fall 2020.
+- Intend to apply to the Applied Physics PhD program in Fall 2020 or Fall 2021 with the intention of matriculating into the Applied Physics PhD program in Fall 2021 or Fall 2022.